GO-Shoderu/alx-airbnb-project-documentation/user-stories/user-stories.md

 ### Respond to Reviews and Booking Requests
 **As a host**, I want to respond to reviews and approve booking requests so that I can maintain good guest relationships and control my schedule.

+## Admin Stories

+### Manage Users and Listings
+**As an admin**, I want to review and manage users and listings so that inappropriate or fraudulent activity is controlled.